ChanderG/c-compiler/readme.txt

 BUGS:

 1.Declarations are allowed everywhere, but the scope is restricted to the function.If you declare something inside a compound block, it is entered into the above function's table.
+2.The params before function calls are not necessarily contiguous.
+3.The symbol table has a max aka hardcoded maximum number of entries at 500.Update if needed.